connor-203/PatternAnalysis-2025/recognition/47451979-FacebookGNN/README.md

 |:--:|
 | *UMAP embedding with predicted lbales.* |

-As can be seen these two graphs are fairly similar, the accuracy of this test was 87%.
+As can be seen these two graphs are fairly similar indicating the model is fairly accurate.
+The accuracy of this test was 87%.